 **All tariffs are on a per-person basis**

 - Stay for all dates on twin sharing basis

-- Tea, coffee, snacks, cold drinks, packaged water
+- Daily tea, coffee, cold drinks, and packaged water

 - Cost of motorcycle rental and fuel with some spares